argapost/Incompact3d/README.md

     mpirun -n 4 ./incompact3d

-If everything works correctly, you will see a Incompact3d banner and an interactive prompt into which you can enter expressions for evaluation.
+If everything works correctly, you will see an Incompact3d banner and an interactive prompt into which you can enter expressions for evaluation.
 (Errors related to libraries might be caused by old, incompatible libraries sitting around in your PATH.
 In this case, try moving the `Incompact3d` directory earlier in the PATH).

 ### Updating an existing source tree